o11y-weekly/o11y-weekly.github.io/2024-01-31_OpenTelemetry_Looks_Good_To_Me/README.md

 Without naming and value conventions, correlating signals can become quickly a nightmare, to solve that issue, [OpenTelemetry Semantic Conventions](https://opentelemetry.io/docs/concepts/semantic-conventions/) concept is really good to start and integrate.

-In the following [demo](./demo/README.md), [resources](https://opentelemetry.io/docs/specs/semconv/resource/) have been defined to have such attributes for all signals to query/correlated telemetry for those dimensions.
+In the following [demo](./demo/README.md), [resources](https://opentelemetry.io/docs/specs/semconv/resource/) have been defined to have such attributes for all signals to query and correlate telemetry for those dimensions.

 | Resource Attribute | Value |
 |-|-|